microsoft/vscode-docs/blogs/2022/10/04/vscode-community-discussions.md

 While platforms like Slack and Discord are terrific for real time interaction, there is a sacrifice in discoverability.
 Often, the same questions have already been asked in these places, but they are not easily found with a simple internet search.
 GitHub Discussions are easily indexed in search results, so the answer to the question that's been frustrating you all day could be just a quick search away.

 We created a new repo to house our GitHub Discussions community, rather than use the existing VS Code repo.
 People currently go to the VS Code repo to file issues via GitHub Issues, and we saw that the lines would be blurred between GitHub Issues and GitHub Discussions if hosted in the same place.
-We felt a form of separation between the main repo and the new community was the best way to establish our community as a distinct new place to gather.
+We felt that separating the main repo and the new community was the best way to establish the community as a distinct gathering place.

 ## Join Today!